marcotornqvist/golang-todo-app/README.md

 ### **Usage**

-Clone the repository:
+Run the command below to clone the repository:

 ```
 git clone https://github.com/marcotornqvist/golang-todo-app.git
 ```

-Environment Variables - Create a .env file and change the DB connection values $PG_USER, $PG_PASSWORD and $PG_DB to your own database connection values below:
+Environment Variables - Create a .env file and copy & paste the values below and change $PG_USER, $PG_PASSWORD and $PG_DB values to your own database connection values below:

 ```
 POSTGRES_USER=$PG_USER